bjoyce3/uabrc.github.io/docs/cheaha/getting_started.md

 ### Privacy

 **Do not store sensitive information on this filesystem.
-It is not encrypted.** Note that your data will be stored on the cluster filesystem, and while not accessible to ordinary users, it could be accessible to the cluster administrator(s).
+It is not encrypted.** Note that your data will be stored on the cluster filesystem, and while not accessible to ordinary researchers, it could be accessible to the cluster administrator(s).

 ### File and Directory Permissions

-The default permissions for all user data storage locations described below are as follows.
-In these descriptions, the "$USER" variable should be replaced with the user's account name string:
+The default permissions for all researcher data storage locations described below are as follows.
+In these descriptions, the "$USER" variable should be replaced with the researcher's account name string:

 - /home/$USER - the owner ($USER) of the directory can read, write/delete, and list files.
-No other users or groups have permissions to this directory.
+No other researchers or groups have permissions to this directory.
-- /data/user/$USER - the owner ($USER) of the directory can read, write/delete, and list files.
-No other users or groups have permissions to this directory.
+- /data/researcher/$USER - the owner ($USER) of the directory can read, write/delete, and list files.
+No other researchers or groups have permissions to this directory.
 - /scratch/$USER - the owner ($USER) of the directory can read, write/delete, and list files.
-No other users or groups have permissions to this directory.
+No other researchers or groups have permissions to this directory.
 - /data/projects/<projectname> - a PI can request project space for their lab or specific collaborations.
-The project directory is created with the PI/requestor as the user-owner and a dedicated collaboration group as the group-owner.
+The project directory is created with the PI/requestor as the researcher-owner and a dedicated collaboration group as the group-owner.
 The PI and all members of the dedicated collaboration group have can read, write/delete, and list files.
-No privileges are granted to other users of the system.
+No privileges are granted to other researchers of the system.
 Additional controls can be implemented via access control lists (ACLs).
-The PI/requestor can modify the ACLs to allow additional access to specific users.
+The PI/requestor can modify the ACLs to allow additional access to specific researchers.

 These permissions are the default configuration.
-While it is possible to modify these permissions or change the group owner of a file to any group to which a user belongs, users are encouraged to work within the default configuration and contact support@listserv.uab.edu if the default permissions are not adequate.
-Setting up a collaboration group and associated project directory can address most collaboration need while keep data access restricted to the minimum necessary users for the collaboration.
+While it is possible to modify these permissions or change the group owner of a file to any group to which a researcher belongs, researchers are encouraged to work within the default configuration and contact support@listserv.uab.edu if the default permissions are not adequate.
+Setting up a collaboration group and associated project directory can address most collaboration need while keep data access restricted to the minimum necessary researchers for the collaboration.

 Additional background on Linux file system permissions can be found here: